-Outreach Activity Date Lessons Learned from the School Community School Organizational Team Meetings Continuous Improvement Team Meetings 5/17/2023 CI Team provided email input the week of 6/26/23 CI Team Meetings: 8/16, 10/3, 1/25, 1/31 SOT Meetings: 8/23, 10/18, 11/16, 12/13, 1/23 8/16: Discussion regarding the need to close achievement gaps between subgroups and how we will work toward doing this.
+Outreach Activity Date Lessons Learned from the School Community School Organizational Team Meetings Continuous Improvement Team Meetings 5/17/2023 CI Team provided email input the week of 6/26/23 CI Team Meetings: 8/16, 10/3, 1/25, 1/31, 5/15 SOT Meetings: 8/23, 9/13, 10/18, 11/16, 12/13, 1/23, 2/21, 3/20, 4/24, 5/17 8/16: Discussion regarding the need to close achievement gaps between subgroups and how we will work toward doing this.
 1/25 & 1/23: We are making progress toward our school wide goals for student success by providing differentiated supports and interventions to our Tier 2 and Tier 3 students in the form of small group instruction and after school tutoring.
 We are making progress toward our adult learning culture goal by implementing PLCs twice a week to analyze data, plan for instruction and align it to the standards.
 Our strategist and administration are present at every meeting, to assist.
 We are making progress toward our connectedness goal by hosting more school wide events and increasing participation in SOT meetings.
 We are working on adjusting the time for events so that more parents and teachers can attend.
-Parent Teacher Conferences Week of 10/9- 10/13 Our parents are very much interested in the progress of their children and are willing to support their growth.

-Staff Meetings 8/25, 11/17, 1/26, We are adjusting to many changes but willing to together as a team to continue our success.
+5/15: We were successful in achieving our Student Success Goal in Math, but not in Reading.
+We will continue and update our math goal, and will correct our reading goal.
+This was the first year of implementation of our new ELA curriculum, which may have impacted the effectiveness of Tier I instruction, as we were on a learning curve.
+Teachers did not receive adequate support and training on the implementation of the curriculum.
+We did not achieve our Adult Learning Culture goal as measured by a survey which assessed teachers' familiarity of the Teaching Learning Cycle.
+However, we were successful in implementing PLCs as planned.
+Parent Teacher Conferences Week of 10/9-10/13 Our parents are very much interested in the progress of their children and are willing to support their growth.
+Staff Meetings 8/25, 11/17, 1/12, 1/26, 2/7, 2/9, 2/23, 3 / 8, 3/20, 3/22, 4/10, 4/19, 5/3, 5/17 We are adjusting to many changes but willing to work together as a team to continue our success.
+We added book studies on the 7 Habits of Highly Effective People.
+By reading and discussing this book, staff members reflected on how the habits align with their personal and professional lives, and how they intend to improve upon some of the habits.
+This book study also served as a catalyst for the schoolwide implementation of Leader In Me next school year.